Clonidine extended-release (generic; US brand name Kapvay® has been discontinued) is a centrally-acting alpha2-adrenergic agonist.

 Dosage forms and strengths

-(0.2 mg tablets are no longer available as either generic or brand name)
+(0.2 mg tablets of clonidine extended-release are no longer available as either generic or brand name)

 Pharmacokinetics